PDF printable version of Zika virus - information for clinicians and public health practitioners (PDF 333 KB)

 The cause of the increase in GBS incidence observed in Brazil, Colombia, El Salvador, Venezuela and Suriname is not fully explained, and dengue, chikungunya and Zika virus have all been circulating simultaneously in the Americas.
 In some countries, there have been confirmed Zika virus infections in some of the GBS cases, but not in others.

-It is to be noted that GBS is a known complication of a number of different diseases, including infections with campylobacter, influenza, Epstein-Barr Virus, HIV and Mycoplasma pneumonia.
+It is to be noted that GBS is a known complication of a number of infectious diseases, including Campylobacter spp., influenza virus, Epstein-Barr Virus, HIV and Mycoplasma pneumoniae.
 In addition, GBS can occur following surgery or in those with Hodgkin’s lymphoma.
 In rare cases it can be life-threatening in the absence of appropriate care.

-Please refer to the CDC website for further details (www.cdc.gov/zika/transmission/index.html).
+Please refer to the CDC website for further details.

 top of page